 We express the number density of binary stars in the vicinity of a SMBH, $\nbin$, in terms of the central stellar mass density of its galactic host, $\rho_0$, treated as a constant.
 If the fraction of binaries in this region is $\fbin$, then

 where $\mavg \approx$ 0.3 \msun\ is the average mass of a star, counting binary components as individual stars.
-In the Milky Way, the binary fraction overall is roughly half of all stars \citep[and references therein]{duchene2013}, though it is dependent on spectral type of the components \citep[e.g.,][]{moe2017}.
+In the Milky Way, the binary fraction is roughly half of all stars \citep[and references therein]{duchene2013}, although $\fbin$ is dependent on the spectral type of the components \citep[e.g.,][]{moe2017}.
 Typically younger, more massive stars have a higher binary fraction than less massive, older stars.

-The central density of stars, $\rho_0$, depends strongly on the SMBH mass, $\mbh$.
+The central mass density of stars, $\rho_0$, strongly depends on the SMBH mass, $\mbh$.
 For large elliptical galaxies, the density falls with increasing black hole mass $\rho_0 \sim 1/\mbh$ \citep[e.g.,][]{faber1997}.
 The trend is opposite in smaller galaxies.
 Both central stellar density and black hole mass increase with the size and mass of the galactic host.
 Here, we introduce the parameterization,